-All interface equipment must include a verification test procedure (except for single phase inverters and inverter systems rated 15 kW and below) as part of the documentation presented to the utility.
+All interface equipment must include a verification test procedure as part of the documentation presented to the utility.
 Except for the case of small single-phase inverters as discussed later, the verification test must establish that the protection settings meet the SIR requirements.
 The verification testing may be site-specific and is conducted periodically to assure continued acceptable performance.